-However, some investors can still profit from timing the market in a smaller, more reactionary way.
-If you are interested in tempting your fate with market timing, follow along to find out how it works and what might pay off.
+However, some investors can still profit from timing the market in a smaller and quicker way.
+If you are interested in tempting your fate with market timing, there are some scenarios that could work and might prove to be worth the risk.

-Timing the market is an investment strategy where investors buy and sell stocks based on expected price fluctuations.
-If investors can correctly guess when the market will go up and down, they can make corresponding investments to turn that market move into profit.
+Timing the market is a strategy in which investors buy and sell stocks based on expected price changes.
+If investors can predict when the market will go up and down, they can make trades to turn that market move into a profit.

-For example, if an investor expects the market to move up on economic news next week, that investor might want to buy a broad market index fund, an industry-focused ETF, or single stocks that he or she expects to go up, leading to a profit.
-Similarly, an investor can buy options, short positions, or take advantage of other investor tools to capture profits from market movements.
+For example, if an investor expects the market to climb on economic news next week, they might want to buy a broad market index fund or exchange-traded fund (ETF) or single stocks they expect to go up.
+They could also trade options (which give the right to buy or sell a stock at a set price), take a short position to bet a stock's price will go down, or use other tools to capture profits from market movements.

-While this is great in theory, in practice it is seemingly impossible to make work on a consistent basis.
-Some investors hit it right every once in a while, but earning a profit from timing the market repeatedly is a pipedream for most.
+While this strategy is great in theory, in practice it is almost impossible to make work on a consistent basis.
+Some investors hit it right every once in a while, but earning big profits from timing the market again and again is a pipe dream for most.

 Taking Advantage of Small Market Dips

-Predicting the next major market dip may be more difficult than winning at Blackjack in Las Vegas, but that doesn’t mean you can’t find a profit when the market dips.
+Predicting the timing of the next major market crash may be more difficult than winning at blackjack in Las Vegas, but that doesn’t mean you can’t make a profit when the market dips slightly.

 In 2016, the United Kingdom voted to leave the European Union, a move dubbed Brexit.
-The following morning on June 24, the Dow fell 500 points while the S&P 500 fell 58 points in the first few minutes of trading.
+The next morning, on June 24, the Dow Jones Industrial Average and Standard & Poor's 500 Index fell sharply.
 However, by the end of July, the markets had recovered and then some.
-It would have been a perfect moment to swoop in, buy a broad market fund, and sell for a quick profit.
+The Brexit vote result would have been a perfect moment to swoop in, buy a broad market ETF, and sell a short time later for a quick profit.

-Major political events, economic announcements, and mergers and acquisitions activity can all lead to market overreactions.
-They often behave just like Brexit, offering astute investors an opening for a profitable series of trades.
+Major political events, economic stats, and deal activity can all lead to market overreactions.
+Like Brexit, they may offer astute investors a chance at a profitable series of trades.